Lucas-C/dotfiles_and_notes/misc/Software_Engineering/ProjectManagementBestPractices.md

 - + Diagrams !
 - Team design : Google Ventures' Product Design Sprints, cf. [ThoughbotPlaybook]
 - Event Storming

+## Software migration from legacy
+- one strategy: use a [teeproxy](https://github.com/chrislusf/teeproxy)
+> You may have production servers running, but you need to upgrade to a new system.
+You want to run A/B test on both old and new systems
+> to confirm the new system can handle the production load, and want to see whether the new system can run in shadow mode continuously without any issue.

+> teeproxy is a reverse HTTP proxy.
+For each incoming request, it clones the request into 2 requests, forwards them to 2 servers.
+> The results from server A are returned as usual, but the results from server B are ignored.

 ## Requirements
 - write a one-pager summing up: